 In another innovation, the studio created one of the first specifically children’s shows – The Mickey Mouse Club.
 Walt Disney even returned to the studio to provide the voice.
-In the 1960s, the Disney Empire continued to successful expand.
-In 1964, they produced their most successful ever film ‘Mary Poppins’
+In the 1960s, the Disney Empire continued to successfully expand.
+In 1964, they produced their most successful ever film ‘Mary Poppins.’

-In the late 1940s, Walt Disney began building up plans for a massive Theme park.
+In the late 1940s, Walt Disney began building up plans for a massive Theme Park.
 Walt Disney wished the Theme Park to be like nothing ever created on earth.
-In particular, he wished it to be a magical world for children, and surrounded by a train.
+In particular, he wanted it to be a magical world for children and surrounded by a train.
 Disney had a great love of trains since his childhood when he regularly saw trains pass near his home.
 It was characteristic of Walt Disney that he was willing to take risks in trying something new.

 – The Disney Way Fieldbook (2000) by Bill Capodagli